stephen-czetty/xen-auto-usb/README.md

-The USB emulation in xen (4.8) leaves some to be desired.  libxl doesn't provide a facility to hot plug a device when it's been physically plugged into a hub, and it also doesn't keep enough information aronud to remove it from the VM after it's been unplugged.
+The USB emulation in xen (4.8) leaves some to be desired.  libxl doesn't provide a facility to hot plug a device when it's been physically plugged into a hub, and it also doesn't keep enough information around to remove it from the VM after it's been unplugged.

 This script attempts to fix that shortcoming.